pantrypoints/sp/content/en/material/principles/part-1/chapter-04b.md

 ---

-Material Superphysics is based on the Aether.
+Material Superphysics is based on the Aether, from Descartes' Physics (or Empedocles, or Vedic philosophy of India).

-This is opposite of Physics which is based on Matter.
+This is opposite of Physics which is based on Matter, from Newton's Physics (or Democritus, or Carvaka philosophy of India.

-This leads to different and opposing models for the unvierse.
+This leads to different and opposing models for the universe.

+The aether is the substance of ideas, feelings, and the soul and abstract mind that has those ideas and feelings.

+This means that the universe is an idea of the Supreme Mind.
+- Ideas have a spin, as proven by the word "spin doctor"
+- Galaxies, Quasars, pulsars, stars, planets, etc are therefore big and small ideas of the Supreme

 _ | Physics | Material Superphysics
 --- | --- | ---